Education and qualifications:

 What do you find most enjoyable about your job?

 I love my job.
 I especially enjoy the variety of projects I get to work on, the network of experts I get to work with and the development of others through coaching and mentoring.
 I volunteer as a mentor with the Social Mobility Foundation (SMF) and the Associate for Black and Minority Ethnic Engineers (AFBE-UK).
 It’s so rewarding to see the next generation of engineers grow and develop.
-I appreciate that makes me sound ancient but it seems like only yesterday I was going through the same motions and the challenges my mentees face are very similar to those that I encountered.
+I appreciate that makes me sound ancient, but it seems like only yesterday I was going through the same motions and the challenges my mentees face are very similar to those that I encountered.

 Is there a great professional achievement that you would like to tell us about?

-Over the past three years, I’ve led the fire engineering design for the redevelopment of Manchester Town Hall.
+In the past, I led the fire engineering design for the redevelopment of Manchester Town Hall.
 I have a soft spot for heritage buildings and have been able to use my past experience of working on the Palace of Westminster.
-When my grandfather came to the UK in the 1950s, he came to Manchester to work in the
+When my grandfather came to the UK in the 1950s, he came to Manchester to work in the city’s cotton mills.
+I know a lot has changed over the past 70 years but every time I approach the building, I feel a sense of familiarity as I know that he saw what I see today.
+It has been an honour to work on such a historically significant building.

 What contributed to your decision to become professionally registered?

-recognition from my peers, superiors, and other engineers inside and outside of my organisation.
+I think it’s important to have professionally registered engineers to maintain standards within the industry.
+I felt that becoming a Chartered Engineer would give me recognition from my peers, superiors, and other engineers inside and outside of my organisation.
 I don’t have a ‘traditional’ engineering background and so hope I can inspire those who do not fit the ‘engineering mould’ to become professionally registered.

 How does your employer benefit from your professional registration and IFE membership?